ShyrineJardin/Playwright_JustPayto/DOCUMENTATION.md

-# 📚 Playwright JustPayTo - Complete Documentation
+# 📚 Playwright Payment Testing Framework - Complete Documentation

 > **All guides in one place!** This document covers setup, QA usage, and implementation details.